monkeyswarm/MobMuPlat/README.md

 more info at http://www.mobmuplat.com

 This project uses two submodules.
-Clone the project to your computer, then cd into /MobMuPlat.
-Then run: git submodule init git submodule update to populate the libpd and pd-for-android folders.
+Clone the project to your computer, then cd into the MobMuPlat folder.
+Then run:

+git submodule init

+git submodule update

+to populate the libpd and pd-for-android folders.